boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

     20 to 255           Unassigned
 ~~~

-Values are not added directly into this registry.
 When a new code is assigned to an IPv6 EH in {{IANA-EH}}, a free bit is selected by IANA for this EH from "ipv6ExtensionHeaders Bits" registry and the registry is updated with the details that mirror the assigned EH.
-The "Label" mirrors the "keyword" of an EH as indicated in {{IANA-Protocols}}, while the "IPv6 Option" mirrors the "Protocol Number" in {{IANA-EH}}.
+The "Label" mirrors the "keyword" of an EH as indicated in {{IANA-Protocols}}, while the "Protocol Number" mirrors the "Protocol Number" in {{IANA-EH}}.

 IANA is requested to add the following note to the new registry: